Medically-Assisted Detox Center in Utah

-The detoxification process begins with an assessment of what kinds and how much of the toxic substances are in the bloodstream.
+The detoxification process at our drug rehab center begins with an assessment of what kinds and how much of the toxic substances are in the bloodstream.
 Once an evaluation is complete with additional assessments of the patient’s physical, mental and social background, the withdrawal process begins.

 Withdrawal symptoms can range from mild to severe and include:

 - AChills and sweating